-Now that you’re familiar with 9 of my favorite cabbage varieties, it’s time to choose yours.
+Now that you’re familiar with nine of my favorite cabbage varieties, it’s time to choose yours.
 Once you receive your seeds, make sure to read the seed packet for detailed growing information.

 Have you tried growing cabbage?
 Do you have a favorite variety?
-Let us know in the comments.
+Let us know in the comments section below.